Seoul Day 3: Tosokchon Samgyetang | Gyeongbokgung Palace | Bukchon Hanok Village | Insadong Ssamziegil

-Today is cultural day!
-And a long day too.
-You can see from the map below, our destinations today are all of walkable distance.
-And so we start from the left to have our early lunch!
+Our Day 3 in Seoul is cultural day!
+I placed them all on the same day since they are all in the same area.
+You can see from the map below, our destinations today – Tosokchon Samgyetang, Gyeongbokgung Palace, Bukchon Hanok Village and Insadong Ssamziegil are all of walkable distance.
+But, if you have a small kid, it will be good to have a stroller as today is a lot of walking!
+And so we start from the left (Tosokchon Samgyetang) to have our early lunch!

 5, Jahamun-ro 5-gil, Jongno-gu, Seoul | 10:00-22:00 | Gyeongbokgung Station (Line 3), Exit 2.

 Frequented by late president Roh Moo-hyun, this is probably one of the most famous samgyetang (Ginseng Chicken soup) in Seoul.
-We went at about 11am to avoid the lunch crowd and we got ushered in quickly.
+We went at about 11am to avoid the lunch crowd and luckily the lunch crowd was not there yet and we got ushered in quickly.

-I do not drink ginseng chicken soup often so I can’t really compare.
+The place is isolated by itself and could have easily missed it if you do not pay attention as all the wordings are in korean.
+The place inside is pretty big and we got lead into a room where we have to remove our shoes and sit on the floor.
+The menu is not extensive as I guess everyone is here just for ginseng soup!
+The service was swift and did not take long for our foods to come.
+I do not drink ginseng chicken soup often so I can’t really compare but it was a bit bland for me.
 The taste is not strong and the chicken wasn’t as tender as I hope.
 But overall is still a good dish as Daddy E and customers around me slurp it all up.
-A good meal to warm up the bodies!
-And from there, we walked around 10 minutes to our next destination.
+A good meal to warm up the bodies especially in winter!
+Feeling nourished, we walked around 10 minutes to our next destination.

 161, Sajik-ro, Jongno-gu, Seoul | Closed on Tuesday | 9:00 – varies | Gyeongbokgung Station (Line 3) and Exit 5.
 Anguk Station (Line 3) and Exit 1.